Fish stocking

 Freshwater fish stocking in lakes and impoundments to enhance fish populations.

-The Two Dollars for One Dollar Native Fish Stocking Program provides two dollars in funds for every one dollar in funds offered by the community to stock native fish (Murray Cod, Golden Perch, Australian Bass) into public waters to enhance recreational fishing opportunities.
-Find out more about the Two Dollars for One Dollar Native Fish Stocking Program.
+The Community native fish stocking grants program provides two dollars in funds for every one dollar in funds offered by the community to stock native fish (Murray Cod, Golden Perch, Australian Bass) into public waters to enhance recreational fishing opportunities.
+Find out more about the Community Native Fish Stocking grants program.

 Fish hatcheries